vshymanskyy/awesome-wasm-tools/README.md

 A collection of useful, language-agnostic WebAssembly development tools.

-Please read the [contribution guidelines](CONTRIBUTING.md) if you want to contribute.
+👉 Contributions are welcome!
+Please read the [contribution guidelines](CONTRIBUTING.md). 😎

 ## Inspecting